 Experiential learning resources for the innovative educator

-In the world of experiential learning there is a lot of talk about theory and philosophy; about what experiential learning is and what it is not, the benefits of experiential learning, and the purpose of it.
+Identifying experiential learning activities for a classroom learning environment can feel tricky at times.
+In the world of experiential learning, there is a lot of talk about theory and philosophy; about what experiential learning is and what it is not, the benefits of experiential learning, and the purpose of it.
 But the most common question that I get from educators is not about experiential learning in theory but about experiential learning in practice.
 How do I practice experiential learning with my k12 students?
 What is an experiential learning activity?
 What are experiential learning activity types?
-What approach or experiential learning activity is the best fit for me and my students?
-How do I facilitate experiential learning in my classroom and beyond?
+What approach or experiential learning activities are best for me and my students?
+How do I facilitate experiential learning activities in my classroom and beyond?
 These are the questions that this blog post is going to get at.
-This post is all about my favorite experiential learning activities.
+This post is all about my favorite activities for experiential learning.
 Experiential learning is personalized and self-directed.
 Students are actively involved in real-world concepts.
 Experiential learning is deep, authentic, relevant and meaningful to every child.
-My favorite experiential learning activities, those listed below, nicely and organically hit those marks, which is why they are included in this blog post.
+My favorite experiential activity ideas, those listed below, nicely and organically hit those marks, which is why they are included in this blog post.
 There are a variety of ways to make learning activities experiential, but there are probably some approaches that will better suit your short- and long-term goals, flexibility level, needs, and interests than others.
-I developed a "quiz" that you can take to figure out which experiential learning activity/activities mentioned here could be a good fit.
-Take this experiential learning activity quiz for free, bookmark the link, and retake it every time you're onto a new experiential learning adventure.
 Now, let's gets started!
-Look through my favorite ways to implement experiential learning.
+Look through some of my favorite experiential activity types to implement in your school, classroom, or homeschool.
 Then ask yourself which one(s) inspire you and which one(s) seem to be a good fit for your students.
-Try one or more of the activities!
+Try one or more of the experiential learning activities!
 If you like the experiences, do them again, and keep doing them until the activities become your curriculum rather than a sideshow.
-Try some of my free tools to help you plan and manage experiential learning activities in your classroom or homeschool.
-These tools will give you the confidence and assistance that you need to seamlessly plan and execute experiential learning without sacrificing a lot of your time.
-Some important notes before I get into my favorite experiential learning activity types...
-This following list of experiential learning activity types is not exhaustive.
+Some important notes before I get into my favorite experiential learning activity types: This following list of experiential learning activity types is not exhaustive.
 The ones listed are just my favorites.
-Some of the activities that I list are personal variations developed around my own experiences in experiential education.
+Some of the experiential activities that I list are personal variations developed around my own experiences in experiential education.
 For example, problem-based learning can take many forms.
-The framework of the PrBL activity that I describe below is how I have implemented problem-based learning with my own students.
+The framework of the PrBL challenge activity that I describe below is how I have implemented problem-based learning with my own students.
 It is not the only way.
-Each activity is also not mutually exclusive.
+Each experiential activity listed in this blog post is also not mutually exclusive.
 You might find that combining self-directed PBL and my design thinking maker projects makes the most sense for your group.
 My Favorite Experiential Learning Activity TypesExperiential Learning Activity Type 1: Self-Directed Project-Based Learning Self-directed project-based learning is a great experiential learning activity for so many reasons.
 Experiential learning gets students involved, emphasizes real-world issues and concepts, is authentic and collaborative, personalized, and student-led.
-That is self-directed PBL in a nutshell.
+All of that is self-directed PBL in a nutshell.
 Project-based learning is based on a unique framework with specific PBL components that make it what it is.
 Project-based learning is not any old poster board project.
 Project-based learning includes authentic learning experiences and community collaborations.
 Students develop innovative final products to demonstrate learning and share their final products with a public and relevant audience, not just their classmates.
 It is sustained inquiry that takes time.
 But the student-directed piece is really what makes project-based learning experiential, in my opinion.
-Not only is it authentic and deeply inquiry-based (PBL), but it is also personalized, making the experience relevant and meaningful to EVERY student.
+Not only is student-led PBL authentic and deeply inquiry-based, but it is also personalized, making the experience relevant and meaningful to EVERY student.
 Students design and lead personalized PBL's based around their own personal needs, goals, and interests.
-Self-directed project-based learning is great for:
+Self-directed project-based learning is great experiential learning activity for:

-Experiential Learning Activity Type 3: Maker Projects Through Design Thinking I began learning about design thinking not so long ago, and was immediately inspired to add it to my portfolio of teaching strategies.
+Experiential Learning Activity Type 3: Design Thinking Challenges I began learning about design thinking not so long ago, and was immediately inspired to add it to my portfolio of teaching strategies.
 My maker projects with a design thinking approach ask students create products through the phases of design thinking that solve a defined problem.
-Design thinking phases: 1) Empathize - understand the source of the problem and explore different viewpoints to best solve the problem 2) Define - develop a statement of the problem 3) Ideate - brainstorm and explore solutions 4) Prototype - develop a plan/solution 5) Test - develop a system for testing the product, test the product, modify the product, and repeat until the product effectively solves the defined problem Maker projects are great for:
+Design thinking phases: 1) Empathize - understand the source of the problem and explore different viewpoints to best solve the problem 2) Define - develop a statement of the problem 3) Ideate - brainstorm and explore solutions 4) Prototype - develop a plan/solution 5) Test - develop a system for testing the product, test the product, modify the product, and repeat until the product effectively solves the defined problem Design thinking challenges are great experiential learning activities for:

-Experiential Learning Activity Type 5: Scientific Open-Inquiry Scientific open inquiry is student-centered experimentation that puts students in the shoes of a scientist.
+Experiential Learning Activity Type 5: Scientific Open-Inquiry Scientific open inquiry, or experimental inquiry, is student-centered experimentation that puts students in the shoes of a scientist.
 They go through the steps that a scientist would.
 They make observations, ask their own testable questions based on those observations, design their own experiments, etc. The benefits are vast in comparison to teacher-directed experimentation.
-Rather than follow a recipe experiment, students are in the position to think and behave like scientists, which helps them develop critical thinking, analytical, and problem-solving skills.
+Rather than following a recipe experiment, students are in the position to think and behave like scientists, which helps them develop critical thinking, analytical, and problem-solving skills.
 Scientific open inquiry is not limited to science.
 My students have designed and led experiments around topics in human behavior, social issues, the economy, demographics, and more.
-Scientific open inquiry is great for:
+Scientific open inquiry is a great experiential learning activity for:

-BONUS Experiential Learning Activity Type 6: Self-Directed Service Learning I added this activity recently because it's really important, in my opinion.
+BONUS Experiential Learning Activity Type 6: Student-Led Service Learning I added this experiential learning activity recently because it's really important, in my opinion.
 Service-learning is similar to community action projects except service-learning really focuses specifically on local community issues with an emphasis on filling a specific community need.
-So for example, a student might live in a river basin experiences annual spring flooding, damaging homes, businesses, and farms in their community.
-The students decides to explore specific needs in their community as it relates to river flooding.
-That student determines that housing protection is an expressed need by many in their community.
-The student then decides to develop design and execute a service-learning experience where they will examine areas that are especially vulnerable to runoff, develop a rain garden plan/blueprint, and recruit community members and collaborators to build rain gardens throughout the city.
+So for example, a student who lives in a river basin might experience annual spring flooding, which damages that community's homes, businesses, farms, and more.
+A group of students decide to explore specific needs in their community as it relates to river flooding.
+The students determines that housing protection is an expressed need by many in their community.
+The students then decide to develop, design, and execute a service-learning experience where they will examine areas that are especially vulnerable to runoff, develop a rain garden plan/blueprint, and recruit community members and collaborators to build rain gardens throughout the city.
 This is an example of student-directed service-learning.
-The student chose a topic of interest, identified a community need, and carried out a service to fill that need.
-Service-Learning is great for:
+The students chose a topic of interest, identified a community need, and carried out a service to fill that need.
+Service-Learning is a great experiential learning activity for:

 0 Comments